http-party/node-http-proxy/README.md

 ).listen(8000);
 ```

+A regular request we receive is to support the modification of html/xml content that is returned in the response from an upstream server.

+[Harmon](https://github.com/No9/harmon/) is a stream based middleware plugin that is designed to solve that problem in the most effective way possible.

 ## Proxying WebSockets
 Websockets are handled automatically when using `httpProxy.createServer()`, but if you want to use it in conjunction with a stand-alone HTTP + WebSocket (such as [socket.io][5]) server here's how: